APPLYING THE STANDARD OF POINTS

 An old-style Siamese should not be thought of as just a pet quality cat with incorrect ear set and poor eye colour.
 Too many of the current old-style have upright ears and pale blue eyes - this is pet quality - this is not what we should be aiming to achieve.

-The point of the SOP is to ensure the type is maintained, and the quality of the breed does not degenerate and lose its distinctiveness.
+The object of the Standard of Points (SOP) is to ensure the type is maintained, and the quality of the breed does not degenerate and lose its distinctiveness.
 The eye colour and shape, coat pattern, coat colour and quality and shape of the head were all things that set this breed apart from the domestic breeds originating in the UK.

-In other registries 'old-style Siamese' cats seem to be able to achieve Champion status with what the GCCF, and this club, regard as pet quality cats.
+In other registries 'old-style Siamese' cats achieve Champion status with what the GCCF, and this club, regard as pet quality cats.
 Siamese are Siamese, of course, and are all lovely, but the time has arrived for old-style breeders to seriously look at the type of cats we are producing.

 In the 1880s Siamese were described as a slim, elegant cat with a triangular face and startling blue eyes of oriental shape.
 This means that the eyes should not be open and rounded but slanted and almond shaped.